syncfusion-content/winui-docs/winui/TreeView/Data-Population.md

 The [NodePopulationMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_NodePopulationMode) API has following enum values:

-   * OnDemand - Populates the child nodes only when parent nodes is expanded.
+   * OnDemand - Populate the child nodes only when parent nodes is expanded.
 It is the default value.
    * Instant - Populates all the child nodes when Treeview control is initially loaded.

 ### Create Data Model for treeview